gulcu/FaceRecognition/README.md

 # Facial Recognition with Deep Learning
-This project examines the use of deep learning in automatic face recognition tasks, and implemented as working code the key ideas taken from the most famous of them, namely DeepFace and FaceNet.
+This project examines the use of deep learning in automatic face recognition tasks, and implemented using PyTorch the key ideas taken from the most famous of them, namely DeepFace and FaceNet.
 Note that the input to real-life automatic face recognition system is not a 2-D image but a real person showing up, which can make the approaches mentioned above insufficient in the sense that the system must be able to distinguish a real person from his/